Palmeira, Cape Verde

 Palmeira is a town in the northwestern part of the island of Sal, Cape Verde.
 In 2010 its population was 1,420.
 The town is situated on the west coast, about 4 km west of the island capital Espargos.
 Located at Baía de Palmeira, a small bay south of the village, it is home to the main port of the island of Sal.
 It is the third busiest port of Cape Verde in freight traffic.
+Port da Palmeira is a member port of the International Association of Ports and Harbors (IAPH).

 History

 A small settlement at the location of present Palmeira was observed by an English captain in 1720.
 It was mentioned as "Palmera" in the 1747 map by Jacques-Nicolas Bellin.